School Visits

 Life on the Home Front WW1

-Our female munitions worker will explore what daily life on the home front may have been like for the housewife left behind.
-She explains how women's lives changed dramatically during the course of the war.
-Covering munitions workers, The Land Army, The Post Office, female spies, and VAD nursing with a range of handling objects available alongside actual historic artefacts.
+Explore what daily life on the home front may have been like for those left behind.
+Look inside a soldiers care packages and consider rationing and bombing raids.
+To discover how women's lives changed during the course of the war we cover munitions workers, the Post Office, the suffrage movement and VAD nursing with a range of handling objects available alongside actual historic artefacts.

 Dressing Tommy

-An engaging and interactive session led by an expert on WW1 uniform.
+An engaging and interactive session.
+This session aims to the explore the uniform and equipment of the average soldier.
 Groups can participate in 'dressing Tommy' learning about each item of standard issue kit along the way.

 Officers on the Front Line